The entry requirements can also be downloaded as a large print PDF here.

 Formatting Scripts should be submitted in Microsoft Word or PDF formats only.

 Entry to the Prize is anonymous.
 Please ensure that your script, including the file title, contains no mention of your name or email address.
 The email address you use on the form when submitting is automatically detached from your submission, so doesn't have to be anonymous.

 Please list at least one contact telephone number on the front page of the script itself.

 Please do not include a synopsis or CV.

 All entries should include page numbers on every page.

-We regret that, due to the volume of entries, no correspondence can be entered into regarding any part of the judging process.
+Please only write to us if you have not received the email acknowledgement; we regret that, due to the volume of entries, no other correspondence can be entered into regarding any matter of the Prize process.

 All entrants’ email addresses will be added to a private mailing list to receive updates from Papatango on the Prize throughout the process.
 We will not use this list to send any information other than about the Prize, it will never be shared with any third parties, and upon completion of the Prize the list will be deleted and no further contact will be made.

 Assessment The Prize is assessed completely anonymously.
 All readers have an equal role in judging entries throughout the process, which will span three reading rounds from February to June 2023.